Elehuris Montero Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Padres have the ninth-ranked team ERA across all MLB pitching staffs (3.82).
+- The Padres have the seventh-ranked team ERA across all league pitching staffs (3.79).

-- Padres pitchers combine to surrender 66 home runs (one per game), the 10th-fewest in the league.
+- Padres pitchers combine to surrender the ninth-fewest home runs in baseball (67 total, one per game).

-- The Padres will send Weathers (1-4) to make his eighth start of the season.
-He is 1-4 with a 5.35 ERA and 23 strikeouts through 35 1/3 innings pitched.

-- In his last appearance on Sunday, the left-hander tossed 1 2/3 innings against the Chicago Cubs, giving up five earned runs while surrendering seven hits.
+- The left-hander's most recent time out came on Tuesday against the Chicago Cubs, when he went six scoreless innings while giving up two hits.

-- The 23-year-old has amassed an ERA of 5.35, with 5.9 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .293 batting average against him.
+- The 30-year-old has an ERA of 4.21, with 10 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.